The best festival of the world is of course, subjective, but here are 50+ awesome world festivals to add to your festival bucket list.

 – Where is the Chiang Mai Lantern Festival?
 Chiang Mai, but there are festivals all over Asia

 Originally designed back in 1989 as a tourist attraction, thousands swing by each November to see the locals’ love and appreciation for the macaques, which they say bring the area and its people good luck.
-The opening ceremony features people dressed up as monkeys, I mean, what a photo op.
+The opening ceremony features people dressed up as monkeys.

 – When is the Monkey Buffet Festival?
 November